-Step 7 Configure the hosts with the proper IP address, subnet mask and default gateway
+Step 2 Configure the hosts with the proper IP address, subnet mask and default gateway

-Step 8 Verify that the internetwork is functioning by pinging the FastEthernet interface of the other router
+Step 3 Verify that the internetwork is functioning by pinging the FastEthernet interface of the other router

-• the e other router a.
-From the host attached to GAD, is it possible to ping the BHM router FastEthernet interface? b.
-From the host attached to BHM, is it possible to ping the GAD router FastEthernet interface?
-C. If the answer is no for either question, troubleshoot the router configurations to find the error.
+- a.
+From the host attached to GAD, is it possible to ping the BHM router FastEthernet interface? - b.
+From the host attached to BHM, is it possible to ping the GAD router FastEthernet interface? - c.
+If the answer is no for either question, troubleshoot the router configurations to find the error.
 Then do the pings again until the answer to both questions is yes.
-Step 9 Sh ow the routing tables for each router a.
-From the enable or privileged EXEC mode, examine the routing table entries using the show ip route command on each router. b.
-What are the entries in the GAD routing table?
-What are the entries in the BHM routing table?